-- The health care trend rates were changed to better anticipate short-term and long-term medical increases. - The mortality tables were updated from the RP-2014 White Collar Mortality tables with MP-2017 Generational Improvement Scale to the Pub-2010 Public Retirement Plans Headcount-Weighted Mortality tables (General, Safety) with MP-2019 Generational Improvement Scale. - The salary increase rates were changed from a flat 3.00 percent per year for all employees to rates which vary by service and contract group. - The discount rate was changed from 3.80 percent to 2.90 percent. - The assumed percentage of future retirees electing coverage changed from 75 percent to 50 percent.
+- The health care trend rates were changed to better anticipate short-term and long-term medical increases. - The mortality tables were updated from the RP-2014 Mortality tables (Blue Collar for Public Safety, White Collar for Others) with MP-2017 Generational Improvement Scale to the Pub-2010 Public Retirement Plans Headcount-Weighted Mortality tables (General, Safety) with MP-2019 Generational Improvement Scale. - The salary increase rates were changed from a flat 3.00 percent per year for all employees to rates which vary by service and contract group. - The discount rate was changed from 3.80 percent to 2.90 percent. - For employees not eligible for any direct subsidized payment, the assumed percentage of future retirees electing coverage changed from 75 percent to 50 percent.